A Healing Touch...

 brought problems to the table with you?
 Why not treat eating as a sacred

-and a time to fully enjoy, digest and be conscious.
+experience and a time to fully enjoy, digest and be conscious.
 A little common sense goes a long

 way.